Extending redundancy protection for women and new parents

 - ensure the redundancy protection period applies from the point the employee informs the employer that she is pregnant, whether orally or in writing

-- extend redundancy protection into a period of return to work for those taking adoption leave following the same approach as the extended protection being provided for those returning from maternity leave – it will be for six months
+- extend redundancy protection into a period of return to work for those taking adoption and shared parental leave following the same approach as the extended protection being provided for those returning from maternity leave – it will be for 6 months